 That said, I love Strauss operettas and think they are a perfect opportunity for you to experience Strauss music in a quality authentic setting.
 My favourite operetta is Die Fledermaus (The Bat).
 Not only is this musical a hilarious Viennese comedy of errors, you gain insight into Viennese society of the late Habsburg Empire.

 Among the most iconic tunes are the overture and the song ‘Ich lade gern mir Gäste ein’ (‘I like to invite guests’).
-Fortunately for non-German speakers the Wiener Volksoper and Vienna State Opera use English surtitles.
+Fortunately for non-German speakers Volksoper Vienna and Vienna State Opera use English surtitles.